chedda-tech/chainlink-twitter-follow-adapter/README.md

 ## Input Params

-- `u`: The user ID of Twitter user to check
+- `userId`: The user ID of Twitter user to check
-- `f`: The twitter handle to check is following the specified user id
+- `follower`: The twitter handle to check is following the specified user id

 ## Environment Variables
 - `BEARER_TOKEN`: Twitter API bearer token